grantmcdermott/R-intro/rIntro.md

 ## R is an object-oriented language, in which objects have types

 You might have heard or read something along the lines of: "In R, everything has a name and everything is an object".
 This probably sounds very abstract if you're coming from a language like Stata.
-However, the key practical implications of this so-called object-oriented approach are as follows:
+However, the key practical implications of this so-called object-oriented (OO) approach are as follows:

 - You hold many objects in memory at the same time.
   - This could include multiple data frames, scalars, lists, functions, etc. (Remember: everything in R is an object.)